Learning Styles

 Estimated Read Time: 4 Minutes

-The concept of different learning styles dates as far back as 334 BC when Aristotle suggested that “every child [possesses] specific talents and skills.”
+The concept of different learning styles traces its roots back to 334 BC when Aristotle suggested that “every child [possesses] specific talents and skills.”
 Today, there are four main recognized learning styles – visual, auditory, reading/writing, and kinesthetic – that explain the different ways people best take in new information.
-Not only is it helpful to be aware of our own preferred combination of learning styles in order to become more productive at work and advocate for ourselves, but it’s also beneficial to understand how people around us prefer to receive information to improve our ability to communicate, collaborate, and transfer knowledge in a working environment.
+Understanding your learning style not only enhances personal productivity but also improves communication, collaboration, and knowledge transfer within a work environment.

 Visual Learners

-Visual learners prefer to see information rather than listen to verbal instructions and learn best through reading and/or looking at diagrams and pictures.
-Visual learners have strong visual memories, so presenting clear sequences or processes using graphs, diagrams, charts, and pictures can help them stay engaged.
-While visual learners are detailed notetakers and adept at creating visual aids to help others see what they see, they may struggle to remember spoken directions and become easily distracted by background noises.
+Visual learners thrive on visual stimuli and learn best through reading and/or looking at diagrams and pictures.
+Visual learners excel at retaining visual memories, so presenting clear sequences or processes using graphs, diagrams, charts, and pictures can help them stay engaged.
+While visual learners are detailed notetakers and adept at creating visual aids to help others see what they see, they may struggle with verbal instructions and become easily distracted by background noise.

-If you are a visual learner, you may seek out learning opportunities such as presentations or video demonstrations that include spoken instruction paired with visual aids like charts, graphs, photos, or a written outline that highlight the key takeaways.
-Try writing down any key words, ideas, or directions that are given verbally (helpful hint: using color to highlight or color code will boost information retention!).
-If you are the direct manager of a visual learner, take the time to run through things verbally and reinforce that conversation with strong visual cues to help this learner succeed.
+If you are a visual learner, seek out learning opportunities such as presentations or video demonstrations that include spoken instruction accompanied by visual aids like charts, graphs, photos, or written outlines that highlight the key takeaways.
+Take detailed notes, use color coding, and create visual aids to enhance information retention.
+If you are the direct manager of a visual learner, take the time to reinforce verbal discussions with strong visual cues to support understanding.

 Auditory Learners

-Unlike visual learners, auditory learners learn best through sound and prefer to listen to instructions rather than read them.
-Skilled at remembering information that they’ve listened to in lectures, audio recordings, podcasts, and conversations with others, auditory learners’ strengths lie in explaining or presenting information to others and recalling detailed information from conversations.
-On the flip side, auditory learners can be very distracted by noise and find complex visual aids difficult to understand.
+Unlike visual learners, auditory learners absorb information through sound, excelling in lectures, conversations, and audio materials.
+Auditory learners’ strengths lie in explaining or presenting information to others and recalling detailed information from conversations.
+On the flip side, auditory learners can be very distracted by excessive noise and find complex visual aids difficult to understand.

-As an auditory learner in the workplace, you may find it helpful to talk through ideas and concepts with co-workers in-person, over the phone, or on a video call rather than an email exchange.
-Q&A sessions and knowledge shares are a good opportunity for you to both learn about projects and share your work.
-When managing an auditory learner, check in with regular touch bases via call or in-person to make sure they are clear on expectations and next steps.
+As an auditory learner in the workplace, it is helpful to talk through ideas and concepts with co-workers in-person, over the phone, or on a video call rather than an email exchange.
+Q&A sessions and knowledge shares are a good opportunity for you to learn about projects and share your work.
+When managing an auditory learner, maintain regular communication to clarify expectations and ensure they grasp key information.

 Reading/Writing Learner

 Reading/writing learners learn best through, you guessed it, reading and writing.
-These types of learners prefer to work independently and in a quiet environment where they can work uninterrupted.
-Strengths of this learning style include excelling at reading and digesting new information with little explanation or guidance and taking extremely detailed notes.
+They excel at independent work and prefer to work in a quiet environment.
+Strengths of this learning style include reading and digesting new information with little explanation or guidance and taking extremely detailed notes.
 Weaknesses include becoming frustrated when too many meetings or discussions are scheduled that cut into independent work time.
 Reading/writing learners also find auditory learning ineffective and have a difficult time focusing during presentations and lectures.

 If this sounds like you, it is suggested that you read (of course!) and tell others that receiving information in writing is preferred.
-Take plenty of new notes and re-write the notes if you need help getting the information to stick.
-Managing reading/writing learners may look like giving them space and independence while letting them know you are there to answer questions if needed.
+Take plenty of notes and re-write the notes if you need help getting the information to stick.
+Managing reading/writing learners may look like giving them space and independence while offering support when needed.

 Kinesthetic Learner